 1) The Fried phenotype model (physical frailty): The presence of unintentional weight loss, self-reported exhaustion, low physical activity, slow gait speed, and weak grip strength (Figure 8.1-3).
 The presence of ≥3 characteristics deems an individual as frail; 1 or 2 factors, as prefrail; and no factors, as robust.
 This model is typically used in research.

 2) Cumulative deficit model or frailty index is based on the supposition that the more impairments an individual has across multiple domains, the more likely they are to be frail.
 Frailty indices typically include 30 to 80 symptoms (ie, fatigue, memory changes, mood problems), signs (ie, falls, sleep changes, gait changes), abnormal laboratory test results (ie, low albumin levels), comorbid diseases (ie, stroke, myocardial infarction [MI], chronic heart failure [CHF]), and disabilities (ie, problems getting dressed or bathing).
 This approach allows frailty to be graded on a spectrum.
-See www.mdcalc.com or www.dal.ca for a more evolved description of the frailty scale.
+A more evolved description of the frailty scale is available at www.mdcalc.com and www.dal.ca.

 In both models, higher levels of frailty are associated with greater impairment in the homeostatic reserve and vulnerability.
 However, an individual’s current level of frailty is not static; it can improve (see Comprehensive Treatment Plan, below) or worsen (see Patient-Centered Care Planning, below).
 As the recognition of frailty improves, earlier treatment of underlying causes may lead to more effective reversal.